 Goodwill is a residual.
 IFRS 3.32 defines it as the excess of the consideration transferred over the net identifiable assets acquired.
 The audit risk is straightforward: if the client underidentifies intangible assets, goodwill is overstated.
 If goodwill is overstated at initial recognition, the impairment test under IAS 36 starts from an inflated base, and every subsequent period carries that error forward.

-The practical problem is that most non-Big 4 clients acquiring businesses in the €5M to €80M range do not commission a full independent purchase price allocation.
-They record the transaction using the target’s book values, call the difference goodwill, and move on.
+The practical problem is that most mid-tier clients acquiring businesses in the €5M to €80M range do not commission a full independent PPA.
+In our experience across Dutch mid-market files, they record the transaction using the target’s book values and call the difference goodwill.
 Some commission a PPA from a valuation specialist, but the specialist’s report arrives months after the acquisition closes.
 The auditor receives it at or near the reporting date, sometimes after.
-In the worst cases, the PPA is still in draft when the audit opinion is due.
+In the worst cases, the PPA is still in draft when the audit opinion is due and the prior year SALY approach gets quietly repeated for the current year too.
+The PY number carries forward because nobody touches it.

 Anticipate this at planning.
-When you know a business combination occurred or is expected, assess whether management intends to engage a specialist, what the timeline is, and whether provisional accounting under IFRS 3.45 will apply.
-If the client has no PPA and no specialist engagement, raise it with the engagement partner before fieldwork begins.
+When you know a business combination occurred or is expected, assess whether management intends to engage a specialist and what the timeline looks like (provisional accounting under IFRS 3.45 may apply).
+If the client has no PPA and no specialist engagement, raise it with the EP before fieldwork begins.

 The purchase price allocation: what you’re testing

-The purchase price allocation is the document (usually from a valuation specialist, sometimes prepared by management) that breaks the total consideration into its components.
+The PPA is the document (usually from a valuation specialist, sometimes prepared by client or PBC) that breaks the total consideration into its components.
 Your audit work on the PPA covers four areas.

 The first is completeness of identified intangible assets.
 IFRS 3.13 requires the acquirer to classify or designate the identifiable assets and liabilities based on the conditions at acquisition date.
-IAS 38.12 provides the recognition criteria for intangible assets: identifiability (separable or arising from contractual/legal rights), control, and expected future economic benefits.
+IAS 38.12 provides the recognition criteria for intangible assets: identifiability (separable or arising from contractual/legal rights) plus control, together with expected future economic benefits.
 Your job is to evaluate whether the PPA captures all intangible assets that meet these criteria.

 The second area is the valuation methodology applied to each identified asset.
-Common methods include the multi-period excess earnings method for customer relationships, the relief-from-royalty method for brands and technology, and the replacement cost method for assembled workforce (which, under IFRS 3.B37, cannot be separately recognised but affects the valuation of other intangibles).
+Common methods include the multi-period excess earnings method for customer relationships, the relief-from-royalty method for brands and technology, the with-and-without method for non-compete agreements, and the replacement cost method for assembled workforce (which, under IFRS 3 .B37, cannot be separately recognised but affects the valuation of other intangibles).
 You don’t need to be a valuation expert, but you do need to evaluate whether the inputs to these models are reasonable.
 If the client’s specialist applies a 15-year customer attrition rate to a business where the top five customers generate 70% of revenue, that assumption needs challenge.
+I’ve watched three engagements in a row where the specialist’s attrition number was flagged “appears reasonable.
+Waive further pursuit.” in the review note log and then torn apart by the review partner.

 The third area is the deferred tax impact.
 IAS 12.66 requires recognition of deferred tax on the difference between the fair values assigned in the PPA and the tax bases of those assets and liabilities.
 Most PPAs include a deferred tax calculation, but the interaction between the identified intangibles and the residual goodwill figure is where errors concentrate.
 An increase in the fair value of an identified intangible creates a deferred tax liability, which reduces the net identifiable assets and therefore increases goodwill.
 Clients and their specialists sometimes miss this circular calculation.